Blog

 • Proper training is essential for the safe and efficient use of laboratory equipment.

-• Check if the supplier offers comprehensive training for your staff on how to operate the equipment correctly.
+• Check whether the supplier offers comprehensive training for your staff on operating the equipment correctly.

 Maintenance and Repairs: